MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: Proposed Spatial Filters in Presence of Interference

 where $\PP$ is defined in (\ref{argmin}).

-\begin{remark} The relaxation of unit-gain constraint $WH=I_l$ which was employed for the nulling filter in (\ref{nulling}) implies that equalities analogous to those in (\ref{ingen2}) do not hold for the proposed filter.
-For this reason, we introduce two additional versions of the proposed filter with cost functions $tr(W_rRW_r^t)$ and $tr(W_rNW_r^t)$, respectively, and the same constraints on $W_r$ as in (\ref{rr_nulling}):
+Note that the relaxation of unit-gain constraint $\bm{W}\bm{H}=\bm{I}_l$ used in (\ref{nulling}) implies that equalities analogous to those in (\ref{ingen2}) do not hold for (\ref{rr_nulling}).
+For this reason, we introduce two additional versions of the proposed filter with cost functions $tr(\bm{W}_r\bm{R}\bm{W}_r^t)$ and $tr(\bm{W}_r\bm{N}\bm{W}_r^t)$, respectively, and the same constraints on $\bm{W}_r$ as in (\ref{rr_nulling}), i.e.,

 and